Virginia Beach National Golf Club

 An estimated $3.4 million in new tax revenue per year will be generated after stabilization.

-The developer is planning their own public engagement meeting between June 23 and July 7.
+The developer planned their own public engagement meeting between June 23 and July 7.

 The residential portion of the proposal will require a conditional rezoning through the Planning Commission and City Council by the developer and is a requirement of any purchase.